agirishkumar/MedScript/README.md

   - Initialization time, Generated token count, estimated word count, and inference time.

 ## Experiment Flow

-1. **Model Initialization**:
 - The model is downloaded from the Hugging Face Hub and loaded using CPU offloading to manage memory efficiently.

-2. **Log Experiment Results**:
 - Each experiment's hyperparameters and model metrics are logged in MLflow.

 ## Results
 Based on the graphs showing **Initialization Time**, **Generated Token Count**, **Estimated Word Count**, and **Inference Time**, along with feedback from domain experts (doctors) regarding the quality and relevance of results, the baseline configuration was selected for deployment.